 - Is your router too far from your computer, or too close?
-Place your computer near the router, but at least 6 feet away, and see whether the signal strength improves. - Is your wireless signal blocked by objects between the router and your computer?
+Place your computer near the router, but at least 6 feet (1.8 meters) away, and see whether the signal strength improves. - Is your wireless signal blocked by objects between the router and your computer?